roryquennev/Elk-Stack-Project/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
+SSH into the Ansible control node and follow the steps below:
 - Copy the playbook (.yml) file to /etc/ansible
 - Update the hosts file (same directory) to include the virtual machines by their internal IP and their respective server grouping
   - This can be done by running the following command: